Bronchitis: Symptoms, Causes and Treatment

 It is possible to confuse it with other lung conditions because the initial symptoms are the same for both conditions.

-You will have a runny nose, a sore throat, weakness and difficulty breathing.
+You will have other symptoms of bronchitis including a runny nose, a sore throat, weakness and difficulty breathing.

 Along with slight fever, chest soreness while coughing, chills and wheezing while breathing.

 Acute bronchitis symptoms last for 10 to 14 days but the cough can persist for 3 weeks.

 You may also have body aches and a headache in acute bronchitis.